mavonarx/Graphy/README.md

 - For our branching model: We create branches for any task that is more than a simple small addition.
 These branches are well documented, commented and maintained.
 - Directed commits to the main are ok if the commit is small and doesn't require an individual branch.
 - The most important rule is that the main branch is always functional.
+- In GitHub we made 3 issue templates: documentation, feature and bug.
+We use these along the different labels to clarify our task-documentation.
+- When a pull request is created a different team member has to approve it,
+- only then may the owner merge it into the main branch.

 ### Teamwork

 - We meet regularly every 2-4 day depending on how the days fit.
-- We keep in touch, discuss and solve problems, which we will encounter inevitably, together and work together towards a satisfying end product.
+- We keep in touch, discuss and solve problems, which we will encounter inevitably, together and work towards a satisfying end product.
+- Everyone creates branches and issues for their tasks, if more than one are working on the same issue they use the same GitHub issue.

+## Classdiagramm

+Here is a link to the class diagram [Class-diagram](C:\Users\Nicolas\Documents\GitHub\Team6-The_Bacon_magicians-Projekt2-Graphy\Class-Diagramm.png)